bvfalcon/eclipselink-delete-test/README.md

 Explanation:

-Execution of `DELETE FROM Example` gives an error, but execution `DELETE FROM Example x` works correctly.
+Execution of `DELETE FROM name.bychkov.test.Example` gives an error, but execution `DELETE FROM name.bychkov.test.Example x` works correctly.